Contextual Search in the Presence of Adversarial Corruptions

-{First version: February 2020\\Current version: October 2021 \footnote{Compared to the first version titled \emph{Corrupted Multidimensional Binary Search: Learning in the Presence of Irrational Agents}, this version provides a broader scope of behavioral models of irrationality, specifies how the results apply to different loss functions, and discusses the power and limitations of additional algorithmic approaches.}}
+{First version: February 2020\\Current version: August 2022 \footnote{The first version was titled \emph{Corrupted multidimensional binary search: Learning in the presence of irrational agents}.
+An $8$-page extended abstract titled \emph{Contextual search in the presence of irrational agents} \citep{KrishnamurthyLykourisPodimataSchapireSTOC21} appeared at the 53rd ACM Symposium on the Theory of Computing (STOC '21).}}